 The Metro Detroit area is home to a myriad of cultures and ethnicities, including one of the largest Arab populations in North America, centered in Dearborn (with a sizable Lebanese

 outpost in West Bloomfield — where they get along rather interestingly with the large Jewish population).
 It is also very economically and racially-segregated, with poorer minorities living in the city, the white working-class in the eastern suburbs, and the predominantly white and Asian American upper-middle-class in the western suburbs, the Pointes just east of Detroit, and increasingly, the far northern exurbs.
 The Metro Detroit area is one of the most racially segregated in the nation

 Detroit is also known as "Hockeytown" due to the Detroit Red Wings

 being a perennial Stanley Cup

 contender.
 Other, less flattering nicknames include "Murder City" and variations on such, as Detroit has one of the least-flattering public images of any major city in the country.
-The decline of the American auto industry in The Seventies
+The decline of the American auto industry in 1970s

 , combined with simmering racial, economic, and labor tensions, have made it the poster child for, and butt of many jokes about, urban decay and inner-city squalor

 for much of America.
-For decades now, mentions of Detroit in media and pop culture have typically referred to it as a Place Worse Than Death
+For decades, mentions of Detroit in the national media and pop culture have typically referred to it as a Place Worse Than Death

 , and the crumbling ruins of some of its more destitute neighborhoods have honestly been described as looking post-apocalyptic

 .
 This tends to seriously annoy actual Detroiters, who feel that the city's bad reputation is making it harder to revitalize.
 They also feel that many of the jokes are tired and clichéd.
 The city filed for bankruptcy in 2013, becoming the largest municipal bankruptcy case in U.S. history.